UWA-Medical-Physics-Research-Group/PSMASegmentator/README.md

     Path to input PET NIfTI file to be segmented.

 - `-pat`, `--patient_token`
-    Your patient-specific token for accessing releases from the `PSMASegmentator` GitHub repository.
+    Your patient-specific token for accessing releases from the `PSMASegmentator` GitHub repository (see above).

 ### Optional Arguments